Sj-Amani/nano_docker_zed_opencv/README.md

 # nano_docker_zed_opencv
-This repo has the docker file for build an image including ZED SDK and Opencv for Jetson Nano
+This repo has the docker file for building an image, including ZED SDK and Opencv for Jetson Nano.
+I am using this repo for my workshop attendees.
+Later, I will complete the instructions used here.

+### Tip:
+Just do the **PART 3: Run docker** on your Jetson's terminal to see the final results.
+Be careful to connect a `Stereolabs` camera with a depth feature before opening your terminal!

+I tested on:
+* Jetson:  Nano and NX
+* Camera:  ZED2 and ZED min

 ## PART 1: Data Annotation via CVAT [Intel & OpenCV]:
 Connect to the internet and open a terminal: